Noemata/RosettaNavigation/README.md

 > **GridViewUwp1** performs well and does not leak with either NavigationCacheMode Enabled or Disabled.
 > **DataGridUwp1** performs well and does not leak with NavigationCacheMode set to Enabled, does not leak but is sluggish when Enabled.
 > **TabViewUwp1** leaks memory badly and is unusable as is.
+> **WebViewUwp1** performs well, has a small leak when NavigationCacheMode set to Disabled.

 **WinUI**